Thermal Conductivity at Edge of Boundary Layer Equation using Nusselt's Number Solution

 Variables Used

-Local Heat Transfer Rate - (Measured in Watt per Square Meter) - Local Heat Transfer Rate, is that energy per second per unit area.
+Local Heat Transfer Rate - (Measured in Watt per Square Meter) - The Local Heat Transfer Rate is the amount of heat transferred per unit area per unit time from the surface to the fluid in a hypersonic boundary layer.

-Distance from Nose Tip to Required Base Diameter - (Measured in Meter) - Distance from Nose Tip to Required Base Diameter, used for studying the leading edge of the hypersonic vehicles.
+Distance from Nose Tip to Required Base Diameter - (Measured in Meter) - The Distance from Nose Tip to Required Base Diameter is the length from the nose tip to the base diameter of a hypersonic vehicle's boundary layer.

-Wall Temperature - (Measured in Kelvin) - Wall Temperature is the temperature at the wall.
+Wall Temperature - (Measured in Kelvin) - The Wall Temperature is the temperature at the surface of the wall in a hypersonic flow, which affects the flow's thermal and velocity boundary layers.

 STEP 1: Convert Input(s) to Base Unit